 - From this option, click Create PDF/XPS Document, and then from the right pane, click the Create PDF/XPS button.

-- Enter an appropriate name and location and click Publish to convert the document in PDF format.
+- Enter an appropriate name and location and click Publish to convert the document into PDF format.

 That’s it!
 Try these easy steps to create your next PDF file.